 Brushing Well

-You should brush at least twice a day.
+Brushing at least twice a day helps protect both your implant crown and surrounding gum tissue.
 We suggest using a soft toothbrush.
 Hard bristles can scratch the surface of your new tooth or bother the gum line.
 Many patients in Fremont, CA find that an electric toothbrush is a great choice because it does a lot of the work for you and makes sure you get a deep clean around the base of the implant.

 Don't Forget to Floss

 If you were not a big flosser before, now is the time to start.
 Bacteria love to hide in the small gap where the implant meets the gum.
 If buildup stays there, it can lead to an infection.
-This is the main reason why implants fail.
+Poor oral hygiene is one of the leading causes of implant complications.

 Using a special type of floss can help you get around the post more easily.
-If regular flossing is too hard, a water flosser is a great tool that many of our patients at Fremont Star Dental really like.
+If regular flossing is too hard, a water flosser is a great tool that many patients find helpful.

 Picking the Right Toothpaste